Advice from our ICT Operations Manager

 Laptop/Tablet requirements

-You have the freedom to choose whatever Windows device fits your daughter’s needs, but it must meet the following as a minimum in terms of functionality:
+You have the freedom to choose whatever Windows device fits your daughter’s needs, but it must meet the following as a minimum:

 You do not need to purchase a subscription to Microsoft Office or Microsoft 365 as this is provided free by us for the duration of your daughters time at Wimbledon High School).
 Your daughter will also be able to download and use the apps from the Adobe Creative Suite during her school years.